 As draw length and draw weight increase so should the stiffness or spine of the arrow.
 Example would be someone with a 25″ draw and shooting 45lbs will have a higher spine # compared to a 32″ draw and 85lbs draw.

 For the past couple seasons I have been shooting Black Eagle Outlaws and am impressed with there performance for the price.
-I wrote an article of the Outlaws if you are interested.
+I have been pleased with mine.
 Black Eagle offers a whole line of great arrows.

 Broadhead: Just as there is a debate on if Chevy or Ford makes a better truck you can read for years on end about which broadhead is best.
 Fixed blade or mechanical, brand, how many blades, and the list goes on and on.

 Over the years I have used fixed blade and mechanical and have settled on fixed blades.
 Simple is best in my opinion and in my mind G5 Montecs are one of the best on the market.
 Single piece design that can be used again and again.
 The Montec is the perfect broadhead for me.
-Here is my review of the G5 Montec.
 Check out the video below from G5 about the Montec.

 Seat: Especially if you are using a bow, shooting from a sitting position on the ground is very tough.
 I recommend having a compact folding chair that can lift you up off the ground and make you a bit more comfortable.
 Last year I found a couple spots on public I can hunt from the ground and bought a small tri-legged chair.
 It’s just high enough I can draw my bow comfortably but not to high that I stick out like a sore thumb.
 Very light and compact, it fits easily in my backpack.